justtestrestoration/paucity/README.md

 This mod is for the just reddit test server running on the Minetest game engine

 Mod licensed with MIT.
-License details in LICENSE Textures waived with CC0.
+License details in LICENSE.
+Textures waived with CC0.
 Waiver details in CC0_1.0_Universal.WAIVER